Uyanide/AuTUMoodle/README.md

     pip install -r requirements.txt
     ```

-    - or manually:

-      - for logs:

-      ```sh
-      pip install loguru
-      ```

-      and depending on the session implementation you want to use:
+    - or manually, depending on the session implementation you want to use:

       - for `requests` (better performance, but may break in the future):